Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 You have three options:

-- Buy in Munich - shops like Trachten Angermaier or Loden-Frey sell real Tracht starting around 100 euros for kids' versions.
+• Buy in Munich - shops like Trachten Angermaier or Loden-Frey sell real Tracht starting around €100 for kids.
 Quality is much higher.
-Time-consuming.
+Time-consuming if you've just landed.

 What to Pack: The Munich September Reality